 On completing her PhD (awarded 2005), Debra worked as a researcher and Junior Lecturer in the Department of Psychology at UKZN, before moving to the UK to take up a position as a Research Fellow at the University of Bristol, where she worked on a project evaluating integrated sexual health service provision.
 From 2006, she was a Senior Lecturer in Social Psychology at the University of the West of England, where she developed a research profile in political and community psychology.

 She joined the University of Winchester in 2013 and is currently Reader in Psychology.
-Until recently she was Head of Research for the Faculty of Humanities and Social Sciences.
+Until recently she was Head of Research and Knowledge Exchange for the Faculty of Humanities and Social Sciences.

-Debra is an affiliated member of the University of Winchester's Health and Wellbeing Research Group.
+Debra is an affiliated member of the University's Health and Wellbeing Research Group.

 - Topping, M., Gray, D., Friend, E., Davies, A. and Ramage, J. (in press) A systematic review of symptoms and quality of life issues in pancreatic neuroendocrine tumours.
 Neuroendocrinology.